About Us

 FOUNDER & PRODUCER

-Daniel Chalfen is a Peabody and duPont winning and multiple-Emmy nominated film and television producer, and a co-founder of Naked Edge Films.
-His films have premiered at the world’s foremost film festivals, including Berlin, Sundance, SXSW, Toronto and Tribeca, have been released in the US by companies including Samuel Goldwyn Films, Participant Media, Kino Lorber, and Focus Features, and have aired/streamed worldwide including in the US on Amazon, DirecTV, Discovery ID, HBO, Hulu, Netflix, Showtime, and PBS, among others.
+Peabody and duPont-winning and eight time Emmy-nominated documentary producer Daniel J. Chalfen is a co-founder of Naked Edge Films.
+Originally from London, after a stint in Jerusalem, where he worked as a journalist before producing the groundbreaking series Ordinary People, he moved to the USA in 2000.
+In 2003, Chalfen started production on his first feature documentary, 39 Pounds of Love.
+The unexpected road-trip taken by a 40-year-old man who lived with SMA became a global sensation, selling to HBO/Cinemax in the USA and being shortlisted for an Oscar.
+Since then, Chalfen has produced or executive produced over 70 films that have premiered at the world’s foremost film festivals, including Berlin, Sundance, SXSW, Toronto and Tribeca, have been released in the US by companies including Samuel Goldwyn Films, Participant Media, Kino Lorber, and Focus Features, and have aired/streamed worldwide including in the US on Amazon, DirecTV, Discovery ID, HBO, Hulu, Netflix, Showtime, Sony Digital, Starz and PBS, among others.

-Chalfen’s earlier documentaries include Participant Media’s State 194, the Columbia duPont award-winning The Revisionaries for PBS, the CINE Golden Eagle Award winner for Televised News Division – Investigative Reporting documentary Code of the West for PBS, the Sarah Jessica Parker-executive produced Pretty Old, the Livestrong-executive produced Farewell to Hollywood, Town Hall for PBS, the Tribeca Film Festival and Silverdocs audience award-winning Donor Unknown, Gone for Discovery ID, the multiple Emmy-nominated War Don Don for HBO, the Danny Glover-executive produced The Disappearance of McKinley Nolan, the Berlin and Tribeca awards winner Budrus, the 2007 Al Jazeera International Documentary Film Festival Golden Award Winner Meeting Resistance, and the Academy Award short-listed 39 Pounds of Love for HBO/Cinemax Documentary Films.
+Chalfen’s earlier documentaries include Participant Media’s State 194;the Columbia duPont award-winning The Revisionaries for PBS; the CINE Golden Eagle Award winner for Televised News Division – Investigative Reporting documentary Code of the West for PBS; the Sarah Jessica Parker-executive produced Pretty Old; the Livestrong-executive produced Farewell to Hollywood; Town Hall for PBS; the Tribeca Film Festival and Silverdocs audience award-winning Donor Unknown; the Danny Glover-executive produced The Disappearance of McKinley Nolan; and the Berlin and Tribeca awards winner Budrus.

 In 2013, Chalfen appeared as an on-screen judge in the Vince Vaughn Executive Produced non-scripted television competition series Pursuit of the Truth.
 Chalfen’s other non-fiction television series include Happy France for ARTE and Ordinary People, which was broadcast worldwide.

 Chalfen is a graduate of UCLA’s School of Cinema, Television, and Theater, Los Angeles, (Professional Certificate in Producing); the Hebrew University of Jerusalem (MA Israeli Politics and Society); and the University of Leeds, England (BA Honours, Politics and Religious Studies).
-Daniel is a Documentary Branch member of AMPAS and a voting member of the British Academy of Film and Television Arts (BAFTA).
+Chalfen is a consultant to The deNovo Initiative, and is a Documentary Branch member of AMPAS and a voting member of the British Academy of Film and Television Arts (BAFTA).